-• Non-genital trauma may include, but is not limited to, mouth trauma, lacerations, bruises, abrasions, evidence of bite marks, kicks, ligature marks, tape marks or marks from attempted strangulation (See 2:12).
+• Non-genital trauma may include: mouth trauma, lacerations, bruises, abrasions, evidence of bite marks, kicks, hand tie marks, tape marks or marks from attempted strangulation (See 2:12).

 Documentation

 - The Forensic Clinical Examiner should document all findings in detail as the physical examination proceeds. - Documentation of general appearance, presentation and behaviour may also be appropriate, bearing in mind that individuals respond to stressful circumstances in different ways (See 3:2). - Relevant negative findings should also be documented. - Body maps are helpful and are included in the National Patient Chart and should be used to document injuries.